chef/chef-web-docs/content/vmware.md

 ## Chef integrations inside of the VMware Suite

-### vRA Example Blueprints
+### vRealize Automation Example Blueprints

 - [Linux](https://code.vmware.com/samples?id=1371)
 - [Windows](https://code.vmware.com/samples?id=1390)

-### vRO plugin
+### vRealize Orchestrator plugin

 - The [Chef plugin for vRealize Orchestrator](https://solutionexchange.vmware.com/store/products/chef-plugin-for-vrealize-orchestrator) (vRO) is a VMware-supplied plugin
-- If you use vRO this provides the majority of the necessary features
+- If you use vRealize Orchestrator, this provides the majority of the necessary features

 For more information, see the plugin demo on [YouTube](https://www.youtube.com/watch?v=HlvoZ4Zdwc4).